k0tk267/k0tk267/README.md

 ### Hi there 👋
-I'm Koki Otsuka and a data scientist affiliated with an AdTech company.
-My hobby is motorcycles.
-I strive for discoveries in both the realms of data and motorcycles!
+I'm Koki Otsuka and an expert in Fake Kansai Dialect.

 ### Work
 - ???
 (2024/04 ~ Present)